-The first regional Hardware Conference of 2020 took place in Dublin on February 25th and saw close to 100 delegates in Citywest Leisure Centre for a day of inspiring presentations, seminars and networking, all with the aim of giving delegates “20/20 vision for the future of hardware”.
+The first planned regional Hardware Conference of 2020 took place in Dublin on February 25th and saw 130+ delegates in Citywest Leisure Centre for a day of inspiring presentations, seminars and networking, all with the aim of giving delegates “20/20 vision for the future of hardware”.

 The Dublin Hardware Conference was a huge success, with very positive feedback from delegates and sponsors alike.
 Here’s a quick review of the day’s proceedings and a flavour of what’s to come for the Limerick and Sligo Conferences taking place later this year.